simp/pupmod-simp-tpm/README.md

 password in the Puppet `$vardir` to make interacting with trousers in facts possible.

+### TPM 2.0

+This module can be used to set the owner, endorement hierarchy and lock out passowrds on TPM 2.0.

+Limitations:  It currently only works for a system with one TPM and can not be used to unset the password.

+It will create a file called owned in the /sys/class/tpm/<tpm name> directory to indicate that the TPM is owned.
+To reset the passwords the Password must be cleared and this file removed.
 ### This is a SIMP module

 This module is a component of the [System Integrity Management Platform](https://github.com/NationalSecurityAgency/SIMP), a compliance-management framework built on Puppet.